aquaULB/book_solving_pde_mooc/_sources/solving_pde_mooc/notebooks/03_FiniteDifferences/03_01_FirstOrderDerivative_and_Slicing.md

 dfdx = np.exp(x)*(np.sin(3*pi*x) + 3*pi*np.cos(3*pi*x))
 ```

 We have built a numpy array for the exact expression of the first-order derivative of $f(x)$.
-But what if we worked with a complicated function or required expressions for higher order derivatives?
+But what if we worked with a complicated function or required expressions for higher-order derivatives?
 It is useful to keep in mind that there is Python package just for that - for symbolic computations - [SymPy][20].
 We won't get into details and leave it to you to explore SymPy.
 Note that SymPy is not part of the basic distribution of Anaconda, you would have to install it.

 Sympy supports [basic symbolic calculus][21], and provides [tools][22] to transform symbolic data to numerical representation.